 - 14. In your view, what was the impact of any staffing problems on, for example, the provision, management and governance of Urology services?
 In your view, did staffing problems present a risk to patient safety and clinical care?
 If yes, please explain by reference to particular incidents/examples. - 14.1 Staffing problems made it difficult to provide an elective clinical service.
 If one of the substantive consultants had to cover as a locum UOW (Urologist of the week), his elective clinical activity was cancelled.
 This impacted on the waiting list and resulted in a clinical risk to patients, particularly those with urgent/routine problems as they had to wait significantly longer for treatment. - 15.
 Did staffing posts, roles, duties and responsibilities change in the unit during your tenure?
-If so, how and why? - 15.1 As mentioned in the previous question, several locum doctors passed through the Urology Department during my tenure (see question 13).
-This occurred after Mr Ram Suresh, Consultant Urological Surgeon left the Trust on 27/10/2016 to take up a post in Great Yarmouth.
-The locum positions were filled for varying lengths of time, mostly due to the fact that the locum doctors moved to different positions in other hospitals. - 16.
+If so, how and why? - 16.
 Did your role changed during your tenure?
 If so, did changes in your role impact on your ability to provide safe clinical care, minimise patient risk and practice good governance? - 16.1 My role did not change during my tenure.